 If you are buying an apartment, the insurance you take out will only cover your apartment.
-The building’s common areas fall under the responsibility of the management company.
-When doing your due diligence, it is essential to check whether the building’s management association has taken out fire and earthquake insurance on the common areas (elevators, hallways, lobby, car parking etc).
+The building’s common areas fall under the responsibility of the owners association, which is made up of all apartment owners.
+When doing your due diligence, it is essential to check whether the the association has taken out fire and earthquake insurance on the common areas (elevators, hallways, lobby, car parking etc).
 Some buildings may just have fire insurance and not earthquake insurance, while others may not be insured at all.

 *If you are a landlord, you can also take out insurance to protect from any financial loss caused by the death of a tenant in one of your properties.
 Stigmatized properties may be difficult to rent out, causing the landlord a loss in income.